amit-mehta/sample-crm/README.md

 * publicly accessible endpoints
 * Endpoints that requires authentication or authorization

-This can be implemented using Spring Zull and JWT token based authentication mecanism.
+Security can be implemented using Spring Zull and JWT token based authentication mecanism.

 There will be sign up module for adding authenticated users for performing non public actions.

 User will pass username & password over secure https based connection, once autheniticated JWT token is returned to the user which will be used for subsequent request.